mariel-rs/mariel-rs.github.io/content/blogs/12092022_javamooc_i.md

 _missing_ Maven...
 I didn't install it! :rofl: I must have missed it.

 I couldn't help myself from comparing Jest (for JavaScript) and JUnit.
-Both share a similar syntax but I liked that JUnit allows to use annotations, especially useful for data that can be brought *@Before* running the test suite.
+Both share a similar syntax but I liked that JUnit allows annotations, especially useful for data that can be brought *@Before* running the test suite.

 ### Programming paradigms, algorithms and large programming exercises (Part 7)

-This was mainly a recap part where the content shows the advantages and disadvantages of procedural and object oriented programming paradigms.
+This was mainly a recap part where the content shows the advantages and disadvantages of procedural and object-oriented programming paradigms.
 The last three exercises were fun to do, as they were only given as functionalities to be implemented, rather than explicit instructions on which files, classes, methods, variables, ..., to create.
 I particularly enjoyed the Algorithms